LP: Metro

 the youngest, was only 10 when they turned professional.

-Their first smash, "Bei Mir Bist Du Shöen,"
+Their first smash, "Bei Mir Bist Du Shöen," was picked several

 years later by their new-found manager, Lou Levy, who went